exonum/exonum-java-binding/exonum-java-binding/core/rust/exonum-java/TUTORIAL.md

 is one-word description of the service and `artifact` is a full path to the service's artifact.
 At least one service must be defined.

-The sample of `ejb_app_services.toml` file that enables all possible built-in Exonum services and two user services:
+The sample of `services.toml` file that enables all possible built-in Exonum services and two user services:
 ```toml
 system_services = ["configuration", "btc-anchoring", "time"]